-Wright is one of the easier 46ers – it was my first at age eight!
-Predictably, it’s great for families with younger kids and is an enjoyable hike with good views throughout.
+Wright Peak is one of the Adirondack 46ers of shorter mileage to hike – it was my first at age eight!
+Predictably, it’s great for families with younger kids who are up for the challenge and is an enjoyable hike with good views throughout.
 Near the summit, there is a plaque marking the site of a 1962 plane crash, and you can sometimes still find debris scattered nearby.

 Distance: 7 miles